Option

 }

-In the example above, the middle_name field is of type Option<String>.
-This means that the middle_name field can either contain a String value or be empty.
-This makes it clear that the middle name is optional, and it avoids the need for extra checks to differentiate between an empty string and a missing middle name.
+In the previous example, the middle_name field is of type Option<String>.
+This means that the middle_name field can either contain a String value, wrapped in Some, or be explicitly empty, represented by None.
+Using the Option type makes the optional nature of the field clear, avoiding ambiguity and the need for extra checks to differentiate between an empty string and a missing middle name.

 Using Option